craftingcity/RollHighOrDie/Selections Glossary/Magics/Defined Arcane Spells.md

 Long Range Projectile
 Immediate Sphere (1')

-Make a Casting Skill Check against your Target's Will.
+Make a Casting Skill Check against your Target's Reflex.

 If you hit, you deal 1d10 force damage.
 ```